fluxcd/flux2/docs/guides/installation.md

 !!! hint "Change the default branch"
-    If you wish to change the branch to something else than main, create the repository manually, push a branch to origin and then use `gotk bootstrap <GIT-PROVIDER> --branch=your-branch`.
+    If you wish to change the branch to something else than main, create the repository manually, push a branch to origin and then use `flux bootstrap <GIT-PROVIDER> --branch=your-branch`.

 ### GitHub and GitHub Enterprise